ThibautMasnin/EDT_Project/README.md

 password is store as md5 value to mimic encrypt and decrypt
 level: 0 for admin, 1 for professor, 2 for student
 promotion: [0-4] for L1-M2

+TO CODE:

+focus on 3 folders: controller, model and view

+each time, create a db matched with a model and controller, and a subfolder with model name for all the views responding to that model model name+Controller = Controller name

+In the controller, call returnView("page name") if you need to redirect page